plotly/plotly.github.io/_posts/plotly1/2015-06-25-anova-test.md

 state:
 tags: analysis
 order: 6
 meta_description: The ANOVA test is a hypothesis test that provides a quantitative method to compare means of three or more samples.
 Learn to use Chart Studio's ANOVA test.
 actioncall: Make a Graph
 ---

-# The One-way ANOVA Test

-### When do you use one-way ANOVA?
+### When Do You Use One-way ANOVA?
 ANOVA stands for the “analysis of variance”.
 One-way ANOVA is a statistical test used to determine if there are differences between three or more groups on **one** continuous outcome of interest.
 For example:

 **Example 1.** You manufacture cement and are interested in whether different mixing techniques have different levels of resistance to breakage (called tensile strength).
 You are interested in three different mixing techniques and mix five batches of cement using each technique.
 You can measure the tensile strength for each batch and use this data to test if the average resistance varies across the three techniques.